kishorkk91/mongodb-k8s/Readme.md

     - artifactory-docker-regcred
   storageClass: "nfs-client"

-### In this chart plain text password is used, of course you can use Secrets but just keep it as simple as intially
+### In this chart plain text password is used, of course we can use Secrets but just keep it as simple as intially